201005-reston-bigdata/training-code/week1/review-questions.md

 - What is the significance of the Object class in Scala?

+Everything in Scala is an object.
+There are no primitives, numbers are objects.
+Functions are objects.

 - What does it mean that functions are first class citizens in Scala?